Cold Feet series 4: Reception

 The first episode had 8.9 million viewers, beating a BBC One adaptation of The Way We Live Now.
 Episodes shown on Monday had lower ratings than the Sunday episodes, averaging only 6.9 million, due to the scheduling of the game show Shafted as a lead-in.
 ITV moved Who Wants to Be a Millionaire? to Shafted's timeslot and Cold Feet's ratings picked up, with the eighth episode getting 8.5 million and a 37% share.
 The fifth episode was the series highest rated episode, with final ratings of 9.87 million, making it the 13th most-watched drama of the year.

 Comparing the series to The Way We Live Now, Andrew Billen wrote in the Evening Standard that Cold Feet was "the real way we live now", citing the emotional relationships in the series as examples of real-life behaviour.
 Despite this, the series was regarded as not on par with previous ones; Billen wrote in New Statesman that the series was "running on half a tank" and James Nesbitt said it "wasn't great".

 The series was awarded the BAFTA for Best Drama Series for the wedding episode and Most Popular Comedy Programme at the National Television Awards.
 The scene in which Pete meets Rod for the first time was voted "Best Dramatic Moment" at the BBC's annual "TV Moments" ceremony in 2002.

 Home media

 The series was rated by the British Board of Film Classification on 5 September 2002, with episodes 1–6 and 8 receiving a 12 rating and episode 7 a 15.
-Cold Feet: The Complete 4th Series was released on region 2 DVD by VCI on 25 November 2002. and was re-released in new packaging by Granada Media on 20 March 2006.
+Cold Feet: The Complete 4th Series was released on region 2 DVD by Video Collection International and Granada Video on 25 November 2002. and was re-released in new packaging by Granada Ventures on 20 March 2006.
 A DVD of the eighth episode was made available in 2003 in a joint promotional venture between the Sunday Mirror and Woolworths.